-L’Autre Cercle is one of the leading French national homosexual voluntary associations.
-Its members are professional men and women working in the public and private sectors or in the liberal professions.
+Its members, all volunteers, are professional men and women working in the public and private sectors or in the liberal professions.
 All have not only a strong sense of social responsibility but are united in a will to create a mutually supportive and amicable network of men and women holding positions of responsibility in the private and public sectors.

-Originally founded in 1998, l’Autre Cercle adopted its current structure in 2002 when it became a national Federation of decentralised regional associations.
-The reason for this decentralised structure was to strengthen l’Autre Cercle’s presence in the provinces and to facilitate the development of local action plans.
-L’Autre Cercle’s mission is to combat discrimination based on sex, lifestyles, sexual orientation, or gender identity and more specifically to gain full respect for different sexual orientations in the workplace.
+Originally founded in 1997, L’Autre Cercle adopted its current structure in 2002 when it became a national Federation of decentralized regional associations.
+The reason for this decentralized structure was to strengthen L’Autre Cercle’s presence in the territory and to facilitate the development of local action plans.
+L’Autre Cercle’s mission is to combat discrimination based on gender, lifestyles, sexual orientation, gender identity or expression, and more specifically to gain full respect for all different sexual orientation and gender identity in the workplace.

-The association’s members have the capacity to take action in favour of the establishment of a social and professional climate into which everyone, man or woman alike, can fit and achieve personal fulfillment, Based on the output of its working groups, l’Autre Cercle has chosen an innovative form of activism consisting of awareness-raising initiatives focussed on business and other organizations and on partnerships, training programmes and consultancy work aimed at accompanying and encouraging positive evolution in the workplace
+The association’s members have the capacity to take action in favor of the establishment of a social and professional climate into which everyone, man or woman alike, can fit and achieve personal fulfillment, Based on the output of its working groups, L’Autre Cercle has chosen an innovative form of activism consisting of awareness-raising initiatives focused on business and other organizations and on partnerships, training programs and consultancy work aimed at accompanying and encouraging positive evolution in the workplace.

-Having published the A.C.
-White Paper and organised the first French conference on homophobia at work in 2003, l’Autre Cercle established an AC Best Practice Watch and an AC Training Group in 2004.
+Having published the L'Autre Cercle White Paper and organized the first French conference on fighting homophobia at work in 2003, L’Autre Cercle established an AC Best Practice Watch and an AC Training Group in 2004.

-In 2009, l’Autre Cercle directed and produced a video documentary film entitled “Diversity Enriches ” which was formally launched on the occasion of the association’s first Diversity Award and Gala Dinner in May 2010.
-In the following year, working hand in hand with community groups l’Autre Cercle signed the French Charte de la Diversité (on May 17 2011).
+In 2009, L’Autre Cercle directed and produced a video documentary film entitled “Diversity Enriches ” which was formally launched on the occasion of the association’s first Diversity Award and Gala Dinner in May 2010.
+In the following year, working hand-in-hand with community leaders, L’Autre Cercle signed the French Charte de la Diversité on May 17 2011.

-Last, but not least, l’Autre Cercle works closely with a number of domestic and international associations of which it is a member.
-For example, it is a member of the Inter-LGBT (an “umbrella network” of aound 60 French homosexual associations), of ILGA (The International Lesbian and Gay Association) and is a co-founder both of EGMA (The European Lesbian and Gay Managers Association) and of RAVAD (the French “help network” for victims of Harassment and Discrimination)
+Last, but not least, L’Autre Cercle works closely with around 50 domestic and international associations.
+For example, it is a member of the Inter-LGBT (an “umbrella network” of aound 60 French homosexual associations), of ILGA (The International Lesbian and Gay Association) and is a co-founder both of EPBN (European Pride Business Network) and of RAVAD (the French “help network” for victims of Harassment and Discrimination).